TylerDdao/Intern_project-Library_Managementt/README.md

 The project is deployed at **[tylerdao.site](https://tylerdao.site)**.

-A pre-created root account for local environment is available to explore the full feature set, including the admin dashboard and management tools:
+A pre-created root account is available to explore the full feature set, including the admin dashboard and management tools:

 | | |